Dr. Wagner Jr.: Return to AAA (2014–2020)

 On August 26, 2017, Wagner was defeated by Psycho Clown in a Lucha de Apuestas at Triplemanía XXV and was forced to unmask as a result.
 Afterwards, Wagner continued working for AAA unmasked under the new name "Rey Wagner" ("King Wagner").
 On October 4, at Héroes Inmortales XI, Wagner was defeated in a title fight by the AAA Mega Championship against Johnny Mundo.
 On January 26, in Guerra de Titanes, Wagner defeated Mundo to win his third AAA Mega Championship.

 On June 4 at Verano de Escándalo, Wagner was defeated along with Rey Mysterio Jr., thus losing his title to Jeff Jarrett who made his return to the company with the help of Konnan.
 That same night after the event, Wagner declared himself independent.

 On August 3, 2019, at Triplemanía XXVII, Wagner lost a mask vs hair match to Blue Demon Jr. After the match, following his head being shaved, Wagner announced his retirement.
 However, the next day, Wagner clarified his situation that he is not permanently retired and would have to meet the dates in both AAA and independents.
 On August 10 in Saltillo, Coahuila, Wagner announced that he finally canceled his retirement to continue his career.

 On February 2, 2020, Wagner officially announced his departure from the AAA after appearing at an event in the Naucalpan Arena after six years.

+On August 16, 2025, Wagner was shown at ringside during his sons match against El Mesías at Triplemanía XXXIII.
+During the match he attacked Dorian Roldán to prevent interference and later celebrated with his son following his victory.